Subramania Bharati: Early life

 Subramaniyan was born on 11 December 1882 in a Tamil Brahmin Iyer family in the town of Ettayapuram in Tirunelveli district, Madras Presidency (present day Thoothukudi district, Tamil Nadu) to Chinnaswami Iyer and Lakshmi Ammal.
 He was called as Subbaiah by his parents.
 His mother died in 1887 when he was five years old and he was brought up by his father and his grandmother.

 Subramaniyan's father wanted him to learn English and Maths and become an engineer.
 From a young age, Subramaniyan was inclined towards music and poetry.
-At the age of 11, he was given the title of "Bharathi" (meaning blessed by the goddess of learning Saraswati) for his excellence in poetry.
+At the age of 11, he was given the title of "Bharati" (meaning blessed by the goddess of learning Saraswati) for his excellence in poetry.
 In 1897, at the age of 15, he married Chellamma, who was then seven years old.
 His father died when he was sixteen.
 After the death of his father, he wrote a letter to the Raja of Ettayapuram, requesting for financial assistance.
 He was granted a job in the court of Ettayapuram, which he left after a while and went to Varanasi.
 During his stay in Varanasi, he was exposed to Hindu spirituality and nationalism and learned new languages such as Sanskrit, Hindi and English.
 He also changed his outward appearance, growing a beard and started wearing a turban.